danskernesdigitalebibliotek/dpl-react/docs/architecture/adr-012-gsearch-reverse-geocoding.md

 Use GSearch v2.0 with a `BBOX` spatial filter to approximate reverse geocoding:

 1. Convert WGS84 coordinates (from browser geolocation) to EPSG:25832 using the standard UTM projection formula
-2. Create a 200m bounding box around the converted point
+2. Create a 50m bounding box (25m radius) around the converted point
-3. Query `GET /rest/gsearch/v2.0/adresse?q=1&filter=BBOX(geometri,...)&limit=1&token=...`
+3. Query `GET /rest/gsearch/v2.0/adresse?q=1&filter=BBOX(geometri,...)&limit=10&token=...`
+4. Convert all results to internal format, discarding any with missing coordinates
+5. Calculate the Haversine distance from the browser coordinates to each result
-4. Return the first result
+6. Return the closest match

 ## Trade-offs